The company has no apps, for instance; you're left to set up connections manually using your operating system.

 Hidden24 is such a basic VPN that we weren't expecting much from our practical tests, but there were a couple of surprises.

 The company's UK server managed to unblock BBC iPlayer for us, for instance.
-What's more, the US server also got us in to US Netflix.
-There are many far larger VPN providers who can't do that.
+What's more, the US server also got us in to US Netflix and Disney+.
+Okay, it failed with Amazon Prime Video, but that's still a better result than you'll see with many far larger providers.

 Median UK speeds reached around 63Mbps on a 75Mbps line.
 That's only around 6-7% less than our speed with the VPN turned off, and is comparable with many other providers.

 Hidden24 is a breathtakingly basic VPN with almost no functionality.
-We wouldn't use it for anything even faintly privacy-critical, but it could (just about) be useful as a cheap way to unblock US Netflix for a few weeks.
+We wouldn't use it for anything even faintly privacy-critical, but it could (just about) be useful as a cheap way to unblock streaming sites for a few weeks.